Sanford Health Behavioral Health Bemidji

 We connect clients to:

-Funding for this project is provided by the Alcohol and Drug Abuse Division of the Minnesota Department of Human Services.
+Funding for this project is provided by the U.S. Department of Justice.

 Stable Housing Program